clbokea/test_bank/readme.md

 ## Verb List
-These words are like the Noun List found in the Use Cases.
+These words are, like the Noun List, found in the Use Cases.
+They are the methods in the Classes
 Verbs = Actions = Methods

 Withdraw